Astervicks-py/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that set the mode of a file hello to rwxdr-x-wx
+a script the create mirror imge of another file